PovilasKirna/MOD12-Research-Project/README.md

 - Use `poetry` for installing dependencies, not `pip`.
 - All code must pass `black` and `ruff`.
 - Never commit without letting `pre-commit` run (it runs automatically).
-- Use `poetry shell` to enter the project environment if needed.
+- Use `poetry env activate` to enter the project environment if needed.
 This gives you an isolated Python 3.11 environment for the project.
-- Use `poetry run` to execute scripts or commands within the project environment.
 - Use `poetry add <package>` to install new runtime dependencies.
 - Use `poetry add --group dev <package>` to install new development dependencies.
 - Use `poetry remove <package>` to remove dependencies.